 Does File History Backup Everything?

 No file history doesn’t back up everything!
 File history has a predefined set of items for the backs up automatically.
-It usually takes backups of both default and custom libraries, desktop and contacts, along with skydive.
-If you want to backup a special folder, you have to create for it or include it in an exciting library.
+It usually takes backups of both default and custom libraries, desktop and contacts, along with OneDrive.
+If you want to Backup a particular folder, you have to create or include it in an exciting library.